Anti-Japanese sentiment: Peru

 Fueled by legislative discrimination and media campaigns, a massive race riot (referred to as the "Saqueo") began on May 13, 1940, and lasted for three days.
-During the riots Japanese Peruvians were attacked and their homes and businesses destroyed.
-There were damaged over 600 Japanese residences and businesses in Lima, resulting in dozens of injuries and one Japanese death.
-Not only was it the “worst rioting in Peruvian history,” but it was also the first to target a racial group (because Peruvians mostly discriminate by social class, but doesn't had a tradition of discrimination by race).
-Despite its massive scale, the saqueo was underreported, a reflection of public sentiment towards the Japanese population at the time.
+During the riots, Japanese-Peruvians were attacked and their homes and businesses destroyed.
+Over 600 Japanese residences and businesses were damaged in Lima, resulting in dozens of injuries and one Japanese death.
+Not only was it the "worst rioting in Peruvian history," but it was also the first to target a racial group (because Peruvians mostly discriminate by social class, but didn't have a tradition of discrimination by race).
+Despite its massive scale, the Saqueo was underreported, a reflection of public sentiment towards the Japanese population at the time.

-The deportees were viewed as a threat to both Peru and the United States before and after the bombing of Pearl Harbor on December 7, 1941, being registered pressure from the United States, which was an influence for Peruvians’ “anti-Japanese attitude” against their own citizens.
-The deportation of Japanese Peruvians to the United States also involved expropriation without compensation of their property and other assets in Peru.
+The Japanese-Peruvian deportees were viewed as a threat to both Peru and the United States before and after the bombing of Pearl Harbor on December 7, 1941.
+Peru registered pressure from the United States, which influenced Peruvians' "anti-Japanese attitude" against their own citizens.
+The deportation of Japanese-Peruvians to the United States also involved expropriation without compensation of their property and other assets in Peru.
 As noted in a 1943 memorandum, Raymond Ickes of the Central and South American division of the Alien Enemy Control Unit had observed that many ethnic Japanese had been sent to the United States "... merely because the Peruvians wanted their businesses and not because there was any adverse evidence against them."

-During post-war, decreased anti-Japanese sentiment on Peruvian society, specially after 1960 (when Japan started to develop closer relations with Peru and their Nikkei community).
-However, there was a light revival of those sentiments after the government of Alberto Fujimori, a Peruvian-Japanese who was involved in Corruption in Peru, which generated antipathy against Japan in Peruvian circles.
-This revival of the sentiment was so intense that were concerned by the Japan government, after Alberto Fujimori's arrest and trial, the Japanese embassy in Peru and the local media have received frequent telephone calls threatening to harm Japanese-Peruvians, Japanese businesses in Peru, the installations of the embassy and its staff.
+After the war, anti-Japanese sentiment in Peruvian society decreased, especially after 1960 (when Japan started to develop closer relations with Peru and the local Nikkei community).
+However, there was a revival of those sentiments after then-President of Peru Alberto Fujimori (a Peruvian and Japanese citizen of Japanese descent) was involved in a corruption scandal, which generated antipathy against Japan in Peruvian circles, exacerbated by Japan's refusal to extradite him to Peru after he fled to Japan.
+This revival of anti-Japanese sentiment was so intense that the Japanese government expressed concern.
+After Alberto Fujimori's arrest and trial, the Japanese embassy in Peru and the local media received frequent telephone calls threatening to harm Japanese-Peruvians, Japanese businesses in Peru and installations of the Japanese embassy and its staff.